Agia Zoni II – Information for claimants

 When to submit a claim

 Claims should be submitted as soon as possible and, in any event, no later than three years of the date on which the damage occurred.
+Further information regarding the time bar period applicable to the Agia Zoni II incident can be found here.

 For further information please contact the Claims Submission Office directly.